Ensemble Fund Investor Letter – Second Quarter 2019

-Below is the Q2 2018 quarterly letter for the Ensemble Fund (ENSBX).
-This quarter’s Company Focus is on L Brands (LB) and Prestige Brands (PBH).
-You can find historical Investor Communications here and information on how to invest here.
+Below is the Q2 2019 quarterly letter for the ENSEMBLE FUND (ENSBX).
+This quarter’s Company Focus is on Fastenal Co (FAST) and Starbucks Corp (SBUX).
+You can find historical Investor Communications HERE and information on how to invest HERE.
 Enjoy!

-The performance of the Ensemble Fund (“the fund”) this quarter was solid and compared favorably to the broader market.
-The fund was up 5.04% vs the S&P 500 up 3.43%.
-Year to date, that brings our performance to up 7.07% vs the S&P 500 up 2.65%.
+The performance of the Ensemble Fund (“the Fund”) this quarter was strong, showing the continued absolute and relative performance trends that we saw last quarter.
+The Fund was up 6.62% vs the S&P 500 up 4.30%.
+On a year-to-date basis, this brings the Fund up to 25.15% vs the S&P 500 up 18.54%.

 *Inception Date: November 2, 2015